PaddlePaddle/PaConvert/README_EN.md

 --log_dir Optional, the path to the output log, by default convert.log will be created in the current directory --log_level Optional "INFO" "DEBUG", print log level, default "INFO" --run_check Optional, tool self-test
---format Optional, format the converted code, default is False
+--no-format Optional, disable format the converted code, default is False
 ```